tonyqiu1019/lulesh-chainsaw/README.md

 #### Weak 9.18

-- `Domain`: a collection of vectors, condition variables (time), constants
+- `Domain`: a collection of vectors, condition variables (time), constants.
 	- Mainly consists of a bunch of getters/setters
 	- ~700 line constructor (can simply replicate, or some optimizations)

-- Communication: everything is done through a 2-d array `fieldData`
+- Communication: everything is done through a 2-d array `fieldData`.
 	- No indication of saving old/new states of the cube
 	- Boundary conditions: typical, every node gets a local `Domain`
 	- Need to walk through `CommSend` and `CommRecv` since customized

-- Next Steps: try to replicate the most time-consuming part `FunctionDerivative`
+- Next Steps: try to replicate the most time-consuming part `FunctionDerivative`.
 	- Modify original code to just time that part
 	- Compare the performance results of original and Chainsaw
 	- May require multiple weeks since we need more understanding of Chainsaw